amalgamaria/secretariat/docs/access/login.rst

       Session ended!

-.. attention:: Immediately after completing Part 2, inform `Vijay`_, `John`_, or `Maria`_ so that they may finalize the status of your newly created account on Secretariat!
+.. attention:: Immediately after completing Part 2, inform Vijay, John, and Maria (see :ref:`above email list <tip-contact>`.) so that they may finalize the status of your newly created account on Secretariat!

 .. _MobaXterm: https://mobaxterm.mobatek.net/
 .. _StarNet X-Win32: https://www.starnet.com/xwin32/